popeadam/Kometa/docs/config/authentication.md

 1. Enter client ID and secret.
 2. For Trakt, if you didn't retrieve a PIN yourself less than ten minutes ago, click the button, and enter the PIN in the field.
-3. For MyAnimeList, click the button to authenticate and get the required "localhost URL"
+3. For MyAnimeList, click the button to authenticate and get the required "localhost URL".
-4. Click "Submit"
+4. Click "Submit".
 5. Copy and paste the result into your Kometa config.

 <iframe src="https://kometa-auth-2cb6c5672416.herokuapp.com/" width="100%" height="700" style="border:0px solid black;"></iframe>